Our first priority is the safety of all those in the Abingdon community and we have put in place appropriate measures in order to operate safely.

 PHE guide for parents 24 September 2020

 Public Health England has issued a guide to help parents and carers know when and how to book a test for Covid-19 for their child.
-The guide also gives advice on what to do if a child tests positive or is a close contact of someone who has tested positive.
+The guide, linked below, also gives advice on what to do if a child tests positive or is a close contact of someone who has tested positive.

 NHS Test and Trace - letter to parents 23 September

 The following letter is from NHS Test and Trace

 23 September 2020